 Tripoli: We strongly advise Australians not to travel to Tripoli at the present time due to ongoing violence and armed clashes.
 Fighting between rival factions in June 2013 resulted in numerous deaths and injuries and spread to a large number of suburbs throughout Tripoli.
 Further violence and armed clashes are likely to occur within Tripoli.
 See Terrorism for information on bombings of 23 August 2013.

 Northern Beka’a Valley extending east and north to the Syrian border from Rayek and including Britel, Baalbek, Aarsal, Ras Baalbek, Qaa and Hermel: We strongly advise Australians not to travel to all regions in the northern and north-eastern Beka’a Valley at present.
 As a result of the conflict in Syria, rockets landed in parts of the northern Beka’a valley in May and June 2013.
 There has been an increasing number of violent incidents in the region, including attacks with improvised explosive devices (IED) and kidnappings.
+Two separate suicide bombings in Hermel in January and early-February 2014 killed six people and injured dozens more.
 More violence is likely to occur.

 Regions within five kilometres of the border with Syria: We strongly advise Australians not to travel to regions within five kilometres of the border with Syria (especially the regions of Wadi Khaled, Hermel and Arsal).
 Tensions between communities in this area as a result of the conflict in Syria have led to repeated violent incidents.
-Repeated cross-border clashes occurred throughout 2012 and 2013, resulting in deaths and injuries of civilians due to shells having been fired from the Syrian side of the border.
-On 12 June 2013, a Syrian helicopter fired rockets into the Lebanese village of Arsal.
-Further cross-border clashes and exchanges of fire between opposing forces are likely to occur.
+Cross-border clashes have been occurring since 2012 and intensified in late-2013, resulting in deaths and injuries of civilians due to shells and rockets fired from the Syrian side of the border.
+In January 2014, eight people were killed and 15 injured in Arsal by rockets and mortar shells fired from Syria.
+Further cross-border clashes and exchanges of fire are likely.

 Southern Lebanon: We strongly advise you not to travel south of the Litani River.
-The United Nations Interim Force in Lebanon (UNIFIL) maintains peacekeepings south of the Litani as a result of the 2006 conflict as well as earlier and ongoing tensions within the region.
+The United Nations Interim Force in Lebanon (UNIFIL) maintains peacekeeping activities south of the Litani as a result of the 2006 conflict and ongoing tensions in the region.

 Palestinian refugee camps: We strongly advise you not to travel to Palestinian refugee camps in any part of Lebanon.
 Extremist groups are known to operate inside the camps.
 The security situation in the camps is unpredictable and could deteriorate without warning.
 The Lebanese state has no formal security presence in the camps and they experience high levels of crime.
 There are frequent armed clashes between rival factions within some of the camps.

 Terrorist attacks are likely and could occur throughout Lebanon.
+Security services remain on a high state of alert following a recent increase in terrorist attacks.
 The greatest threat comes from extremist groups, whose presence is greatest in and around Palestinian refugee camps, in the Tripoli region, parts of the Beka’a Valley and south of the Litani River.

 On 19 November 2013, an explosion occurred outside the Iranian Embassy killing at least 23 people and injuring over 140.